thomasmunduchira/myq-api/readme.md

 ### garageDoor.setDoorState(id, toggle)

 Set the requested door to open or close.
-Returns an updated state once complete.
+Returns a confirmation once complete.
+Note that the door might not be opened or closed fully by the time this function returns.

 Toggles: 0 = close, 1 = open